Facebook

 • Chemotherapy: This type of cancer treatment uses drugs to kill cancer cells.
 Chemotherapy can be given intravenously (through a vein) or orally (in pill form).

 • Radiation therapy: This cancer treatment uses high-energy beams, such as X-rays, to kill cancer cells.
-Radiation therapy can be given externally (from a machine outside the body) or internally (from a radioactive source placed inside the body).
+Radiation therapy can be given externally (from a machine outside the body) or internally (from a radioactive source inside).

-• Topical treatment: A new cream-based treatment has shown positive results in treating different types of cancer.
+• Topical treatment: A new cream-based therapy has shown positive results in treating different types of cancer.
 Visit this website for more information about this treatment.

 Complications of testicular cancer treatment include:

-- Surgery Complications.
-Complications from surgery to remove the testicle can consist of pain, infection, and damage to the surrounding nerves and blood vessels.
+Surgery Complications.
+Complications from surgery to remove the testicle can include pain, infection, and damage to the surrounding nerves and blood vessels.

 Preventing Testicular Cancer